PHS Language & Assessment Guide

 Hazards (Psychosocial)

-Factors in how work is designed or managed that increase the risk of psychological injury.
+Factors in how work is designed, organized, or managed that increase the risk of psychological injury to employees.

 Safety Ranking